WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/evaluation.md

 # Evaluation Procedure

 Water chlorination control constitutes a complex multi-objective optimization problem.
-Consequently, submitted control strategies/policies are evaluated with respect to different criteria.
+Consequently, submitted control strategies/policies are evaluated with respect to different criteria (all to be minimized).
-Submissions will be ranked according to their performance on those individual aspects for each test scenario, as well as a global ranking where all aspects and criteria are considered.
+Submissions will be ranked according to their performance on those individual aspects for each test scenario, as well as a global ranking where all aspects and criteria are considered (uniform weighting).

 In order to assess how well the submitted methods generalize (i.e., evaluate the sim-to-real gap), the evaluation is done on a secret set of test scenarios, where some of those test scenarios feature